Male grooming: Skin care

 Men's cosmetics products—toners, fragrances, and lotions—have gained a foothold in the mainstream market.
 In addition, cosmetics that can be used by either men or women have become popular.

 The Korean men's cosmetics market has steadily grown from 733 billion won, in 2010, to 1.23 trillion won, in 2016, and to 1.23 trillion won (c.
 US $1.1 bn), in 2018.
 About 75% of Korean men use cosmetics more than once a week, according to global data from overseas market research institutions, which indicates that the percentage of men who use cosmetics in Korea is higher than that of other countries.

 According to a recent survey by Mintel, a global market research firm, 70% of 1,000 American men use sunscreen, and 67% of men use cosmetics for their facial skin.

-Even though men are increasingly taking care of their appearance, it is not easy to find information about men's cosmetics.
-Therefore, men often use relatively more available female cosmetics.
-However, men's skin being fundamentally different from women's, the use of female products can damage a man's skin.
-An oily face is considered one of the three biggest problems for men in their 20s to 40s.
-Thus, they are encouraged to use toner and lotion for oily skin types.

 BB cream is used to heighten skin tone.
 Men's BB cream is characterized by its delicate and natural persistence.
 This covers skin defects, but does not look like one is wearing makeup.

 Eyebrow pencil is used to sculpt the eyes by accentuating the contour of the brows and define the brows for a natural look.
 Men with sparse or thin brows use eyebrow pencil for fuller-looking brows.

 Lip balm is a beauty item that is easily available to men who don't wear makeup.
 Colored lip balm is popular because it is used not only for moisturizing but also to help with skin tone.
 Colored lip balm is suitable for men who prefer a natural look because it can brighten lips with color that compliments natural skin tone, but more subtly than lipstick or tint.